 Whether to pull out scalar expressions out of the statements, so that they are only evaluated once instead of once for every neuron/synapse/… Can be switched off, e.g. because it complicates the code (and the same optimisation is already performed by the compiler) or because the code generation target does not deal well with it.
 Defaults to

-The size of a directory (in MB) with cached code for Cython that triggers a warning.
+The size of a directory (in MB) with cached code for weave or Cython that triggers a warning.
 Set to 0 to never get a warning.

 Default target for the evaluation of string expressions (e.g. when indexing state variables).
 Should normally not be changed from the default numpy target, because the overhead of compiling code is not worth the speed gain for simple expressions.